dioptra-io/irisctl/README.md

 for your password (unless the `IRIS_PASSWORD` environment variable is set to your password).

 There are usage examples in `COOKBOOK.txt`.
+If you would like to contribute code, please follow the conventions in `DEV.md`.